32bitkid/watercolorizer/libs/tracer/README.md

 ## Options

 - `limit` - Limit the total number of loops returned.
 Default: `16`
-- `simplifyRuns` - Simplify multistep cardinal lines in the same direction.
+- `polygonify` - Simplify the pixel trace into a polygonal approximation.
 Default: `true`
 - `despeckle` - Remove loops that have a bounding box are smaller than this value.
 Default: `false`
 - `turnPolicy` - Which direct to turn when loop direction is ambigous, either `"ccw"` (counter-clockwise) or `"cw"` (clockwise) from the current direction.
 Default: `"ccw"`